 From ArcGIS Pro, you can author and share web scene layers that are stored as items in your active portal.
-3D point, multipatch, and LiDAR data can be shared as a web scene layer from either a local or global scene.
+3D point, multipatch, building and LAS datasets can be shared as a web scene layer from either a local or global scene.

 Web scene layers can be generated from either a scene layer package (.slpk) or an associated feature layer.
 You can interact with the data through pop-ups and can modify the symbology of the layer.
 Web scene layers with an associated feature layer provide richer statistics used for symbology, the ability to search and query for features not in the current view, and support editing workflows.
 For more information on how web scene layers are used, see What is a scene layer?